-'Green Audit' on 2nd January, 2024 and assessed the Green and Sustainability measures, This is to certify that Mangalam College of Engineering has successfully undergone policies and standards in the campus were found to be excellent.
+This is to certify that Mangalam College of Engineering has successfully undergone 'Energy Audit' on on 2nd January, 2024 and assessed the electrical energy conservation, energy saving measures, policies and standards in the campus were found to be excellent.

 This certificate is valid till 31st December, 2024 Ref.
-No: GA / GREEN AUDIT / 01 / 02 / 24
+No: GA / ENERGY AUDIT / 02 / 02 / 24